 Favorite quote from the author:

-The book that’s been sitting in my library the second longest out of all.
-I expected something about crowdfunding and the power of the internet, and was surprised.
+The Wisdom Of Crowds has been sitting in my library for a long time.
+I expected something about crowdfunding and the power of the internet, but was surprised.

 James Surowiecki managed to explain a really cool idea (which is actually quite old), using plenty of pre-internet examples.
 He’s a staff writer for The New Yorker, the book was published in 2004.